ess-dmsc/event-formation-unit/src/modules/timepix3/readout/README.md

 UDPPacket --> CalculateSize
 CalculateSize --> ISEVRPacket
 ISEVRPacket -->|YES| ProcessPacketContent
-ProcessPacketContent --> NextUDPPacket
+ProcessPacketContent -->|EVR| NextUDPPacket
 ISEVRPacket -->|NO| Is8BytesLeft
 Is8BytesLeft -->|YES| GetNext8Byte
 GetNext8Byte --> ProcessPacketContent
 ProcessPacketContent --> Is8BytesLeft
-Is8BytesLeft --> |NO| NextUDPPacket
+Is8BytesLeft --> |NO| CalculateClusters --> PublishtoKafKa
+PublishtoKafKa --> NextUDPPacket
 ```
 The following charts introduce how we process each data segment of the UDP.